AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 1. Create an optimized version of the graph as a tree with the given element as root, and with only the used dependencies connected upstream.
-This involves removing unused paths in the graph, converting constant nodes to constant values, and adding in any default nodes for ports that are unconnected but has default connections specified.
-Removal of unused paths typically involves constant folding and pruning of conditional branches that never will be taken.
+This involves removing unused paths in the graph, converting constant nodes to constant values, and adding in any default nodes for ports that are unconnected but have default connections specified.
+Removal of unused paths typically involves constant folding and pruning of conditional branches that will never be taken.
 Since the resulting shader in the end will be compiled by a shading language compiler, and receive a lot of additional optimizations, we don’t need to do too much work in this optimization step.
-However a few graph level optimizations can make the resulting shader a lot smaller and save time and memory during shader compilation.
+However, a few graph level optimizations can make the resulting shader a lot smaller and save time and memory during shader compilation.
 It will also produce more readable source code which is good for debugging purposes.

   This step is also a good place to do other custom optimizations needed by a particular target.
 For example simplification of the graph, which could involve substituting expensive nodes with approximate nodes, identification of common subgraphs that can be merged, etc.

 2. Track which graph interface ports are being used.
-It’s done by finding which graph interface ports have connections to nodes inside the graph.
+This is done by finding which graph interface ports have connections to nodes inside the graph.
 This is useful in later steps to be able to ignore interface ports that are not used.

 3. The nodes are sorted in topological order.
-Since a node can be referenced by many other nodes in the graph we need an ordering of the nodes so that nodes that has a dependency on other nodes comes after all nodes it depends on.
+Since a node can be referenced by many other nodes in the graph we need an ordering of the nodes so that nodes that have a dependency on other nodes come after all dependent nodes.
 This step also makes sure there are no cyclic dependencies in the graph.

-4. The shader signature; its interface of uniforms and varyings are established.
-This consists of the graph interface ports that are in use, as well as internal ports that has been published to the interface (an example of the latter is for a hardrware shader generator where image texture filenames gets converted to texture samplers which needs to be published in order to be bound by the target application).
+4. The shader signature's interface of uniforms and varyings are established.
+This consists of the graph interface ports that are in use, as well as internal ports that have been published to the interface (an example of the latter is for a hardware shader generator where image texture filenames get converted to texture samplers which needs to be published in order to be bound by the target application).
 This information is stored on the `Shader` class, and can be retrieved from it, together with the emitted source code when generation is completed.